 Slice’s 9th annual writers’ conference will draw more than 130 agents, authors, editors, and publishing pros.
 Our panels and workshops covered topics from the craft of writing (plotting, dialogue, characterization, poetry, and more) to the business of writing (pitch letters, landing a book deal, and beyond).
 Top editors, agents, and authors will discuss crucial steps to help launch a writer’s career.
 But a book deal is just the beginning of a writer’s professional journey.
 We invite leading professionals to offer trade secrets about how they transform a great story into a bestselling book (and what writers can do to help them get there).

-All applications to attend the conference in person must be reviewed and accepted by our editorial committee before enrollment is confirmed.
+All applications must be reviewed and accepted by our editorial committee before enrollment is confirmed.
 Please don’t be intimidated!
 Applications are reviewed to ensure that our programming aligns with what you hope to learn about writing and publishing.
 We also want to be sure that each attendee is dedicated to a long-term writing project, even if it’s in its early stages.

-Standard in-person registration includes access to panels and lunch events for one or two days, depending on the ticket selected.
-You also have the option to add 1-on-1 meetings and craft workshops after your enrollment is confirmed.
+Standard registration includes access to panels and lunch events for one or two days, depending on the ticket selected.
+You also have the option to add 1-on-1 meetings and breakout sessions once your application has been accepted.

 *EARLY BIRD registrants will receive a $100 discount code to apply at checkout after their application is accepted.

 Stay tuned for 2018 panel videos, going live this spring.

 If you didn’t make it to the 2017 Slice Literary Writers’ Conference, or you were there but couldn’t catch every panel, you still have a chance to soak in the wisdom from home.
 We now offer video access to all 24 of the panels that took place at SLWC as well as our feature talk with Angela Flournoy and Hannah Tinti.
 You can purchase or rent 2017 panel videos on our Vimeo page.